chandra-fase/TripleTen_projects/04-Integrated Project 1_project/README.md

-## Project description
+## Project Description

-You work for the online store Ice, which sells video games all over the world.
-User and expert reviews, genres, platforms (e.g. Xbox or PlayStation), and historical data on game sales are available from open sources.
-You need to identify patterns that determine whether a game succeeds or not.
-This will allow you to spot potential big winners and plan advertising campaigns.
+At Ice, an international online video game store, your role involves leveraging user and expert reviews, along with various game attributes such as genres, platforms (e.g., Xbox, PlayStation), and historical sales data, all obtained from open sources.
+The objective is to discern discernible patterns that significantly influence a game's success or failure in the market.

-In front of you is data going back to 2016.
-Let’s imagine that it’s December 2016 and you’re planning a campaign for 2017.
-(The important thing is to get experience working with data.
-It doesn't really matter whether you're forecasting 2017 sales based on data from 2016 or 2017 sales based on data from 2016.)
-The dataset contains the abbreviation ESRB.
-The Entertainment Software Rating Board evaluates a game's content and assigns an age rating such as Teen or Mature.
+The aim of this project, set in December 2016, is to glean insights that can guide future advertising campaigns and identify potential blockbuster games for the upcoming year (2017).
+Although the dataset encompasses information dating back to 2016, the goal isn't solely to predict 2017 sales based on this historical data, but to gain valuable experience in data analysis and trend identification.

+Key Project Objectives:
+- **Success Determinants:** Analyze the provided dataset to identify key patterns or factors that correlate with a game's success.
+This includes exploring relationships between user reviews, expert ratings, genres, platforms, ESRB ratings, and historical sales data.
+- **Campaign Planning:** Use the insights garnered from the analysis to formulate strategic advertising campaigns for the upcoming year (2017).
+Tailor these campaigns to maximize the potential success of identified games or genres with promising indicators.
+- **ESRB Ratings Analysis:** Examine the influence of ESRB ratings (such as Teen or Mature) on game success.
+Understand how these ratings impact sales and reception among target audiences.

+Your analysis will involve data exploration, feature engineering, and potentially predictive modeling to discern and interpret the intricate relationships between various attributes and a game's performance in the market.
+The ultimate goal is to equip Ice with actionable insights that will aid in optimizing advertising efforts, foreseeing potential blockbuster games, and making informed decisions regarding the store's inventory and promotional strategies for the upcoming year.

-## Description of the data
+## Description of the Data

 - `Name` - Name of the game
 - `Platform` - Platform game was developed for